Hong Kong Stock Exchange: History

-The Hong Kong securities market can be traced back to 1866, but the stock market was formally set up in 1891, when the Association of Stockbrokers in Hong Kong was established.
+The Hong Kong securities market can be traced back to 1869, but the stock market was formally set up in 1891, when the Association of Stockbrokers in Hong Kong was established.
+It was established in response to the Share Bill which was proposing much needed regulation to stop speculation in the market.
+The founding Chairman was Mr Vernon, other founding members were Mr E Jones Hughes, (also a Jockey Club founder), William Legge, R.A.
+Gubbay, E.H.Joseph, C.C.Cohen, A.Lind, L.Mendel and W.H.Young.
 It was renamed as The Hong Kong Stock Exchange in 1914.

 By 1972, Hong Kong had four stock exchanges in operation.
 There were subsequent calls for the formation of a unified stock exchange.
 The Stock Exchange of Hong Kong Limited was incorporated in 1980 and trading on the exchange finally commenced on 2 April 1986.
 Since 1986, a number of major developments have taken place.
 The 1987 market crash revealed flaws in the market and led to calls for a complete reform of the Hong Kong securities industry.
 This led to significant regulatory changes and infrastructural developments.
 As a result, the Securities and Futures Commission (SFC) was set up in 1989 as the single statutory securities market regulator.